-A stockholders' letter and a copy of our 2013 Annual Report on Form 10-K, which together constitute our Annual Report to Stockholders, has been mailed concurrently with this Proxy Statement to stockholders entitled to notice of and to vote at the Annual Meeting.
-Such Annual Report is not incorporated into this Proxy Statement and shall not be considered proxy solicitation material.
-Stockholders may also request a copy of the Company's 2013 Annual Report on Form 10-K which may be obtained without charge by writing to John R. McGeeney, Secretary, Sypris Solutions, Inc., 101 Bullitt Lane, Suite 450, Louisville, Kentucky 40222.
+A copy of our 2015 Annual Report on Form 10-K has been mailed concurrently with this Proxy Statement to stockholders entitled to notice of and to vote at the Annual Meeting.
+Such Annual Report on Form 10-K is not incorporated into this Proxy Statement and shall not be considered proxy solicitation material.
+Stockholders may also request a copy of the Company's 2015 Annual Report on Form 10-K which may be obtained without charge by writing to John R. McGeeney, Secretary, Sypris Solutions, Inc., 101 Bullitt Lane, Suite 450, Louisville, Kentucky 40222.